 What is Disability Insurance?

 Suppose a musculoskeletal or any other injury leave you disabled and you cannot work.
 In such condition, disability insurance will protect your most valuable asset- your income.
 Disability insurance is a monthly payment that replaces some of your income if you can’t work because of an injury or illness.
 Many people avail disability insurance coverage through their employer but often company provided insurance is not sufficient.
-If you have a personal disability insurance policy, you’ll be able to continue paying your bills even if your health prevents you from working for an extended period of time.
+If you have a, you’ll be able to continue paying your bills even if your health prevents you from working for an extended period of time.
 Typically, this type of policy provides you with 60 to 70 percent of your income so that you can sustain your lifestyle until you can return to your job.

 What are the Types of Disability Insurance?

 There are two main types of disability insurance: short-term and long-term.